Bugs in Quantum Computing Platforms: An Empirical Study: Methodology

 \subsubsection{Manual Validation}

 Given the automatically gathered bug candidates, we manually inspect a random sample of them to keep only commits that actually fix a bug.
 To this end, we sample commits from the \totComputingPlatforms{} projects.
 By carefully inspecting each sampled commit, we label it either as a bug or as a false positive, until having labeled 20 instances per project.
 The bugs are the basis for the remainder of this paper.
 By false positives we mean commits that modify the code in some other way, e.g., by fixing a comment or documentation.
 If a bug-fixing commit involves other, bug-unrelated code changes, we keep it for further study and focus on the bug-related part of the commit.
 For bug-fixing commits that address multiple bugs at once, we count and study each bug individually.
+Table~\ref{tab:platform_details_commits_and_components} shows the number of inspect and selected commits.
+Overall, we identify and study \totRealBugAnnotated{} bugs.